loonywizard/js-confetti/README.md

 # 🎉 JavaScript Confetti library

-💥 Supports emojis as confetti<br/>
+💥 Supports images or emojis as confetti<br/>
 ⚡️ Zero dependencies used<br/>
 🦄 Works without any config, yet configurable<br/>
 🛠 Has TypeScript typings<br/>